Ohio Minor Child Power of Attorney Form

 The Ohio Resource Guide for Relatives Caring for Children is a comprehensive resource published by the Ohio Department of Job and Family Services, Office of Families and Children to assist anyone administering kinship care.
 The Office defines kinship care as “a temporary or permanent arrangement in which a relative—or any non-relative with a long-standing relationship or bond with the child and/or family—has taken overfull-time, substitute care of a child whose parents are unable or unwilling to do so.”

-While Power of Attorney arrangements are only allow for a temporary arrangement in which another party cares for the child/ren of a parent or guardian who is temporarily absent, this resource nevertheless will provide an Agent to a Power of Attorney (as well as the parents and guardians of the child) with substantial insight and guidance regarding the arrangement.
+While Power of Attorney arrangements are only allowed for a temporary arrangement in which another party cares for the child/ren of a parent or guardian who is temporarily absent, this resource nevertheless will provide an Agent to a Power of Attorney (as well as the parents and guardians of the child) with substantial insight and guidance regarding the arrangement.